-These cards distribute the image and video information they receive and send it correctly to each of the LEDs and pixels that make up the screen, to create and form a complete image or video.
-All this process is done in real time, so it is a process that requires speed and complete coordination between all the components of the screen and the Sending Card.
+These cards distribute the image and video information they receive and send it to each of the LEDs and pixels that make up the screen, to create a complete image or video.
+All this process is done in real time, so it is a process that requires fast transfers and coordination between all the components of the screen and the Sending Card.

 These cards are directly connected to the modules or LED boards, so they have to be located inside the LED screen.
-The receiving card has several data outputs that, according to their processing capacity, send control information to a certain number of modules or led boards.
+The receiving card has several data outputs that, according to their processing capability, send information to a certain number of modules or led boards.

 – Interior temperature sensor